jsabater/calabruix/content/posts/proxmox/pve/nfs/index.md

 ## NFS client on LXC

 When the NFS client is an unprivileged LXC, direct NFS mounting is not possible because [AppArmor](https://apparmor.net/) does not allow it.
 In such scenario, an alternative approach would be to mount the share on the Proxmox host first, then bind it to the container.

 Aside from security risks on our multi-tenant environment, this setup reduces isolation, requires host-level privileges and increases cluster complexity (all nodes mount the same NFS paths so that guests can be migrated).

-However, if we were to configure the LXC to be privileged, then we could reproduce the steps performed on the client VM.
-While privileged LXCs are convenient, they are less isolated than unprivileged containers (trading security for convenience), a host kernel issue or crash would affect all containers and NFS mounts inside the LXC would break during live migration or backup.
+However, if we were to configure the LXC as privileged, then we could reproduce the steps performed on the client VM.
+Trading security for convenience, privileged LXCs are less isolated than unprivileged containers, therefore a host kernel issue or crash would affect all containers and NFS mounts inside the LXC.
+Moreover, NFS mounts would break during live migration or backup, or prevent these tasks from completing successfully.

 All in all, when using LXC the recommended way to store files would be an S3-compatible object storage, such as [MinIO](https://min.io/), [Garage](https://garagehq.deuxfleurs.fr/) or [SeaweedFS](https://github.com/seaweedfs/seaweedfs).